hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/combine_chipQC_and_metrics.md

 **SSD**

 The SSD score is a measure used to indicate evidence of enrichment.
 It provides a measure of read pileup across the genome and is computed by looking at the standard deviation of signal pile-up along the genome normalised to the total number of reads.
 A "good" or enriched sample typically has regions of significant read pile-up so **a higher SSD is more indicative of better enrichment**.

-SSD scores are dependent on the degree of total genome wide signal pile-up and therefore are sensitive to regions of high signal found with Blacklisted regions as well as genuine ChIP enrichment.
+In our dataset, higher scores are observed for the Pou5f1 replicates compared to the Nanog replicates.
+This might suggest that  there is greater enrichment in the Pou5f1 samples, but we cannot conclude that without first looking at some of the other metrics described below.
+Since SSD scores are dependent on the degree of total genome wide signal pile-up, they can be sensitive to regions of artificially high signal as well as genuine ChIP enrichment.
+Thus, we must make sure that the high SSD in Pou5f1 is actually a result of ChIP enrcihment and not some unknown artifacts.

-In our dataset, higher scores are observed for the Pou5f1 replicates which indicates greater enrichment relative to sequencing depth as compared to Nanog reps.

-MEETA: ADD A NOTE ABOUT WHY NANOG SAMPLES ARE STILL BETTER.

 **RiP: Fraction of Reads in Peaks**